logo

 For Prospective Students:

-If you are currently an MEng student and interested on Security and Machine Learning, I might be able to help you explore topics and projects that would suit your background and supervise your project.
+If you are currently an MEng student in our department and interested in completing a project at the intersection of Security and Machine Learning, I might be able to help you explore topics and projects that would suit your background and supervise your project.
+Your best chance to get involved would be taking EE8227: Secure Machine Learning course.

 Statement on Equity, Diversity, and Inclusion (EDI):